knative/specs/specs/eventing/overview.md

 - Content-based event routing ([`eventing.knative.dev`](#eventing))

-Knative Eventing does not directly specify mechanisms for other event-processing models, including multi-stage workflows, corellated request-reply, and sequential (windowed) event processing; these models could be built using the primitives provided by Knative, or Knative could deliver events to an external system that implements these models.
+Knative Eventing does not directly specify mechanisms for other event-processing models, including multi-stage workflows, correlated request-reply, and sequential (windowed) event processing; these models could be built using the primitives provided by Knative, or Knative could deliver events to an external system that implements these models.